ankithsavio/Brain-MRI-Segmentation/README.md

 * 3D Segmentation: Extends the 2D segmentation approach to accommodate 3D volumetric data, providing more comprehensive analysis and segmentation accuracy.

 ### Evaluation Metrics
-* Jaccard Score: Used to evaluate the overlap between the predicted segmentation and the ground truth.
+* Jaccard Score (JI) : Used to evaluate the overlap between the predicted segmentation and the ground truth.
-* Dice Coefficient: Provides a statistical validation of the segmentation accuracy by measuring the similarity between two sets.
+* Dice Coefficient (DSC) : Provides a statistical validation of the segmentation accuracy by measuring the similarity between two sets.

 ### Results
 Comparison between different algorithms implemented.